strongloop/loopback/docs/concepts.md

 <h3>Sanitizing and Validating Models</h3>

 A *schema* provides a description of a model written in **LoopBack Definition Language**, a specific form of JSON.
-Once a schema is defined for a model, the model validates and sanitizes data before passing it on to a data source.
+Once a schema is defined for a model, the model validates and sanitizes data before passing it on to a data store such as a database.
+A model with a schema is referred to as a _static model_.

 For example, the following code defines a schema and assigns it to the product model.
 The schema defines two fields (columns): **name**, a string, and **price**, a number.
 The field **name** is a required value.

 ```js